reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/common-parameters.md

 ### delayBefore

-delay in milliseconds before each request is sent
+delay before each request is sent.
+It accepts a duration, i.e. 1ms, 0.5s, 1m etc.

 #### Example 1: Simulate a device (agent) processing operations